rackerlabs/rackspace-whitepapers/content/cloud-overview/networking-fundamentals.md

     ..           ...            ........
     7            10000000       10000000

 Here you can easily see the "ones place", the "tens place", the "hundreds place" and so on.
 In binary, we have the same thing, except that we have a "ones place", a "twos place", a "fours place", an "eights place" and so on.

 Looking back at the binary table, you can see that by adding these together, we can quickly create any number we choose.
 Let's assume we want to find the binary value of 47.
-To do this easily, we simply find the largest power of two that's smaller than 47, and put a "1" in that power's place.
+To do this easily, we simply find the largest power of two that's smaller than 47, and put a 1 in that power's place.
 Then we subtract that value, and continue on down the line.
 So what's the largest power of 2 that's not larger than 47?
-32 is smaller, and 64 and above are too big, so we know that the first "1" in our binary number will be in the sixth spot from the right (never forget that the first place is the power of zero.
-Computers start counting at zero, and you should too).
+32 is smaller, and 64 and above are too big, so we know that the first 1 in our binary number will be in the sixth spot from the right.

+**Note:** Remember that the first place is the power of **zero**.
+Computers start counting at zero, and you should too.

-  `47 - 32 = 15`
+    47 - 32 = 15

 Our binary number looks something like this now.

-  `001?????`
+    001?????

 What's the largest power of 2 that's not larger than 15?
-Well, the next "place" in binary is 16, but that's too large, so we'll put a "0" there.
+Well, the next place in binary is 16, but that's too large, so we'll put a 0 there.

-  `0010????`
+    0010????

 8 works!
-So there will be a "1" in the fourth place from the right.
+So there will be a 1 in the fourth place from the right.

-  `15 - 8 = 7`
+    15 - 8 = 7

-  `00101???`
+    00101???

-  `7 - 4 = 3`
+    7 - 4 = 3

-  `001011??`
+    001011??

-  `3 - 2 = 1`
+    3 - 2 = 1

-  `0010111?`
+    0010111?

-  `1 - 1 = 0`
+    1 - 1 = 0

-  `00101111`
+    00101111

+As you can see, the decimal (base 10) 47 is 00101111 in binary (base 2).

-Decimal 47 is Binary 00101111.
-That wasn't so bad was it?
-Working in reverse is even easier.
-What's the value of  11011001?
-To figure this out, we simply find the decimal value for each "1" and ignore the values for each "0".
+Converting from binary to decimal is even easier.
+To find the value of **11011001**, we simply find the decimal value for each 1 and ignore the values for each 0.

-  `11011001 = 128 + 64 + 16 + 8 + 1 = 201`
+    11011001 = 128 + 64 + 16 + 8 + 1 = 201

-An alternative way to look at this is to say that "11011001" has 1 128, 1 64, 1 16, and so on.
+An alternative way to look at this is to say that 11011001 has one 128, one 64, one 16, and so on.

-  `11011001 = (1 * 128) + (1 * 64) + (1 * 16) + (1 * 8) + (1 * 1)`
+    11011001 = (1 * 128) + (1 * 64) + (1 * 16) + (1 * 8) + (1 * 1)

-You can also look at the decimal (base 10) number the very same way.
+You can also look at the decimal number the very same way.

-  `201 = (2 * 100) + (0 * 10) + (1 * 1)`
+    201 = (2 * 100) + (0 * 10) + (1 * 1)

 Now that you know binary, not only can you count to 31 on one hand, but you can also understand concepts like IP addressing and subnetting.

 ### Five layers at a glance

 The TCP/IP suite makes use of five different layers to get its job done.
 (This isn't strictly true.
 There are a couple of other layers that come into play, but you will rarely run into them unless you are doing exotic things like multi-casting.)
 You can think of the layers in much the same way that you think of a stack of blocks.
 At the bottom is the physical layer, and at the top is the application layer.
 Things start at the top and slowly work their way down the layers to create a network frame.
 Each of these layers will be briefly explained now; we will go into more depth in later sections.

 #### Physical layer